chenxingqiang/jax-ml/doc/modules/clustering.rst

    :align: center
    :scale: 50

-   A comparison of the clustering algorithms in scikit-learn
+   A comparison of the clustering algorithms in jax-learn

 .. list-table::